-Outside directors Reason for appointment Attendance at meetings of the Board of Directors (Met 17 times in fiscal 2015) Takuya Goto Mr. Goto was appointed so that his extensive experience and diverse knowledge as a business manager at Kao Corporation may be applied to the Company's management.
+Outside directors Reason for appointment Attendance at meetings of Directors (Met 17 times in Takuya Goto Mr. Goto was appointed so that his extensive experience and diverse knowledge as a business manager at Kao Corporation may be applied to the Company's management.
 17/17 Shiro Hiruta Mr. Hiruta was appointed so that his extensive experience and diverse knowledge as a business manager at Asahi Kasei Corporation may be applied to the Company's management.
 17/17 Sumitaka Fujita Mr. Fujita was appointed so that his extensive experience and diverse knowledge as a business manager at ITOCHU Corporation may be applied to the Company's management.
 17/17 Motoyoshi Nishikawa Mr. Nishikawa was appointed so that his extensive experience and diverse knowledge as a business manager at Nippon Steel Corporation (current Nippon Steel & Sumitomo Metal Corporation) as well as his diverse knowledge as an attorney may be applied to the Company's management.
 17/17 Keiko Unotoro Ms. Unotoro was appointed so that her extensive experience and diverse knowledge acquired from working at the Japan Fair Trade Commission may be applied to the Company's management.
-17/17

-Outside audit & supervisory board members Attendance at meetings of the Board of Directors and the Audit & Supervisory Board Reason for appointment Board of Directors (Met 17 times in fiscal 2015) Audit & Supervisory Board (Met 26 times in fiscal 2015) Nobuo Nagoya Mr. Nagoya was appointed so that his extensive experience and diverse knowledge as a certified public accountant may be applied to the Company's management.
-17/17 26/26 Katsuya Natori Mr. Natori was appointed so that his extensive experience and diverse knowledge as a business manager at Sun Microsystems, Inc., Fast Retailing Co., Ltd., and IBM Japan, Ltd., as well as his diverse knowledge as an attorney may be applied to the Company's management.
-26/26
+17/17 Outside audit & tings of the Board of lit & Supervisory Board supervisory board members Reason for appointment Board of Directors (Met 17 times in fiscal 2015) Audit & Supervisory Board (Met 26 times in fiscal 2015) Nobuo Nagoya Mr. Nagoya was appointed so that his extensive experience and diverse knowledge as a certified public accountant may be applied to the Company's management.
+17/17 26/26 Mr. Natori was appointed so that his extensive experience and diverse knowledge as a business manager at Sun Microsystems, Inc., Fast Retailing Co., Ltd., and IBM Japan, Ltd., as well as his diverse knowledge as an attorney may be applied to the Company's management.